symfony/symfony-docs/components/console/helpers/dialoghelper.rst

     )

 The ``$validator`` is a callback which handles the validation.
 It should throw an exception if there is something wrong.
-The exception message displayed in the console, so it is a good practice to put some usefull information in it.
+The exception message is displayed in the console, so it is a good practice to put some usefull information in it.

 You can set the max number of times to ask in the ``$attempts`` argument.
 If we reach this max number it will use the default value, which is given in the last argument.
-This is ``false`` by default, which means it is infinite.
+Using ``false`` means the amount of attempts is infinite.
+The user will be asked as long as he provides an invalid answer and will only be able to proceed if his input is valid.